 You also need at least a couple of options that are not underneath furniture.
 This will encourage them to be more out and about, and will help them be more accessible to you.

 A cat bed with sides could be a good idea, or even a small litter box with a small towel, baby blanket or soft pillow case inside.
 This helps the cat feel protected, without being totally hidden.
 Or something as simple as a cardboard box with a towel or something soft inside, so the cat can nestle inside but you can still see him or her.
 Paper shopping bags work well too - just make sure to cut the handles off so they don't get their heads caught in them.
+A carrier with a soft small towel etc inside can be an easy option and lets the cat get used to the carrier as a friendly space.
 A short tunnel (maybe about 20 inches long) can work well as a hidey spot.

 https://www.amazon.com/